Forex.com Review 2022

 For most clients, there are two live accounts to choose from.
 Account requirements are the same, but with one you will use Forex.com’s proprietary trading platform and with the other, you will use the industry standard MT4 software.

-With both you can get 200:1 margin and almost all the same features.
+With both you can get 200:1 margin (varies by the entity the trader is registered with) and almost all the same features.

 However, the MT4 account does not offer shares and has 4 fewer commodities.
 You also have fewer order types and less ability to set user-defined price tolerance.